zurakach/WeatherIOS/README.md

 - For Geocoding I'm using CoreLocation's geocoding instead of OpenWeather one.
 After I implemented it I figured OpenWeather api would be better suited to provide multiple city suggestion.
 This can be fixed in the future by creating a OpenWeatherGeocoderRepository and using it instead of CLGeocoderRepository.
 - Handling errors such as 'no access to location' can be done more gracefully.
 I can add alert messages to let user know that I need access to location and then open settings app.

+## Building the Project

+Project depends on APIKeys.plist file to load appropriate api keys.
+When cloning, you will need to create **APIKeys.plist** file and add "OpenWeather" key with your open weather api key.
+This ensured that private api keys are not exposed to the public.